exoscale/collectd-cloudstack/README.md

 * `Secret`
 Associated API Secret from the account.
 * `Verbose`
-Vervose logging.
+Verbose logging.
 Default to false.

 Example
 -------